vanducng/datafold-docs/docs/os_diff/dbt_integration.md

 title: dbt Integration
 ---

+### Investigating data changes to your dbt models as you code

 :::info

 Database support for our CLI is currently limited to Snowflake and BigQuery ([via gcloud oauth](https://docs.getdbt.com/reference/warehouse-setups/bigquery-setup#oauth-via-gcloud)), but we are in the process of adding more databases.
 If you don't see your database, [let us know](https://github.com/datafold/data-diff/issues/new?assignees=&labels=new-db-driver&template=request-support-for-a-database.md&title=Add+support+for+%3Cdatabase+name%3E)!